How AI Assistants Take Automation to a Superior Level

 Digital channels are critical to how we communicate and search for information.
 But they are also key to support a consumer’s decision-making and ultimate purchase; a journey that often entails many different steps and supporting processes.
 In the online world, converting a customer to purchase a product or service is a key business performance metric.
 The journey starts with a prospect searching and finding a vendor site, supported by top-of-the-funnel marketing tactics such as digital advertising (PPC, Social ads, retargeting, etc.).
 Once a user clicks, engagement commences but can still be a long way off from converting that customer to a sale.

 A pre-sales AI assistant can support customers and keep them engaged in the journey towards a final purchase.
 It can offer personalized advice or customized quotes, answering customer queries, and providing more transparency of product and pricing details.
-It also reduces much of the friction and risk of customers dropping off.
-It can also answer any queries a customer has during the interaction and, if it can’t answer, it can handover to an agent.
-A digital worker also plays a pivotal role in converting quotes to sales by assisting customers through the process in a more convenient and faster way, driving higher conversion rates which improve both revenue and cost-efficiency.
+Additionally, it greatly lowers the risk of client attrition and friction.
+During the interaction, it may also respond to any questions a client may have, or if it is unable to, it can refer them to an employee.
+A digital employee also plays a critical role in converting quotes into sales by quickly and conveniently helping clients through the process.
+Income and cost-effectiveness grow when conversion rates rise.

-Read our chatbot insurance case study, showing how an insurance company increased sales conversions by over 11% by deploying a Quote Assist bot.
+Our chatbot insurance case study demonstrates how an insurance business used a Quote Assist bot to enhance sales conversions by over 11%.
 Here’s a short video that shows how the Quote Helper Bot was implemented by the client.

 2. Customer Onboarding AI Assistant

-Customer onboarding is critical as it represents a revenue opportunity if you can enroll new customers and get them up and running as quickly and efficiently as possible.
-But, for some industries, onboarding customers can be a costly and complicated process, especially as there can be many steps in the customer journey that require document and information gathering, validation, and approval.
+Customer onboarding is essential since it creates a revenue potential if you can sign up new customers and get them up and running as soon and effectively as you can.
+However, certain sectors may find it difficult and expensive to onboard new customers, particularly if there are several phases in the customer experience that call for the gathering, verification, and approval of documents and information.
 For example, insurance companies need to onboard new customers with policies and banks need to set up customers with mortgages or loans.
 Anyone who has been through these journeys knows well that they often have a lot of friction and delays while proper proof documents and details are gathered, scanned, or mailed to and from the provider in an effort to gain final approval.

-An Onboarding AI bot can proactively engage with customers on a messaging channel and keep them engaged throughout all the steps in the process so that they can complete their onboarding faster and more efficiently.
+To make the onboarding process quicker and more effective, an onboarding AI bot may proactively connect with consumers on a messaging platform and maintain their interest throughout each step of the process.
 The bot can request all the required documents as image uploads, validate the data, and collate all the information.
 This takes away a lot of the friction compared with human workers managing the gathering of documents via email or white mail.
-Also, by integrating the onboarding bot with the business systems the document images and data can be automatically updated in the customer’s record, eliminating the need for staff to key in or scan documents and enter them into the customer’s account details.
+Additionally, by integrating the business systems with the onboarding bot, it will be possible to update document pictures and data in the customer record automatically, removing the need for personnel to manually key in or scan documents and enter them into the client’s account details.
 And, like with any bot, a path to human handover means that at any stage a customer can raise a ticket or be handed over to a live agent.